How Much Does It Cost to Live In Lithuania?

 Utilities are right behind transportation – another expense that just has to be paid.

 Average Costs Breakdown

 The problem with Lithuania is that the prices are coming up to average euro-zone levels, yet the salary growth is slow, which makes it impossible for an average consumer to buy all necessities.

-However, other statistics state that prices and wages alike have been going up at about 6% annually since Lithuania has joined EU.
+However, other statistics state that prices and wages alike have been going up at about 6% annually since Lithuania joined the EU.

-Whatever the case, the matter of fact is that the average monthly net salary is around 800$, which means that an average citizen of Lithuania has to set aside about a half of their salary in order to just pay rent.
+Whatever the case, the matter of fact is that the average monthly net salary is around 1148.22$, which means that an average citizen of Lithuania has to set aside about half of their salary in order to just pay rent.

 Lithuania Safety Overview

 READ THE FULL REPORT: Lithuania Safety ReviewSafety Index: